 WDBSource: JobsEQ 2017Q4

-Over the next five years, the industry is expected to continue to grow at a similar rate, adding another 7,800 jobs.
+Over the next five years, the industry is expected to continue to grow at a similar rate, adding another 33,000 jobs.
 Again, employment growth will be distributed broadly over a range of construction-related sectors.
 Nearly every sector in the industry is expected to add jobs over the coming years.
-Annually, the industry is expected to have 4,000 job openings over the next five years.
-Over 60% of these are expected to be related to turnover or retirement.
+Annually, the industry is expected to have over 27,000 job openings over the next five years.
+Over 90% of these are expected to be related to turnover or retirement.
 The following table identifies the industries that are expected to add the most jobs over the coming years.

 Projected Change in Construction and Support Trades Employment, 6 Digit NAICS - Atlanta Region